Estimating Economic Models with Testable Assumptions: Theory and Applications: Two LATE-Consistent Extensions

-This section consider an extension that relaxes the exclusion restriction.
-The exclusion restriction fails when the instrument has a direct effect on potential outcomes.
+This section considers an extension that relaxes the exclusion restriction.
+The exclusion restriction fails when the instrument $z_i$ has a direct effect on potential outcomes.
 Like the independent instrument assumption, the exclusion restriction is a distributional assumption and there are infinitely many ways to relax it.
-By discussion of equation (\ref{eq: potential outcome, link between F and G}), $Pr_{G^s}(Y_i(d,z)\in B,D_i(1)=d_1,D_i(0)=d_0|Z_i=z)$ is absolutely continuous with respect to $\mu_F$ for all $d_1,d_0,z\in \{0,1\}$.
 Let

 be the Radon-Nikodym derivatives of marginal distributions of $G$ with respect to $\mu_F$.
-The deviation $m^{MD}$ measures how much the marginal distributions of $Y(d,1)$ and $Y(d,0)$ conditioned on different instrument value differ:

-which measures the marginal difference for potential outcome for always takers and never takers: $g^s_{y_{10}}(y,1,1|Z_i=0)$ and $g^s_{y_{11}}(y,1,1|Z_i=1)$ are the conditional marginal densities of $Y(1,0)$ and $Y(1,1)$ for always takers\footnote{Since $d_1=d_0=1$.}, conditioned on instrument $Z$.
-Under exclusion restriction and independent instrument condition, since $Y_i(1,0)=Y_i(1,1)$ holds almost surely, their marginal densities should be the same.
-The measure $m^{MD}$ equals zero whenever exclusion restriction holds, the converse is not true.
+We consider the following deviation measure: